lsst-dm/dmtn-205/index.rst

 - *[REC-MET-003] When lsst.verify.Job objects are exported, the exported object should include the needed information (run collection and dataId) to associate with the source of truth metric persisted with the Data Butler.*

-It is at least unusual for butler datasets to store their own data ID and especially their own ``RUN`` collection internally.
+At prsent it is unusual for butler datasets to store their own data ID and especially their own ``RUN`` collection internally, but this is something expect to do more in the future (see discussion on *REC-FIL-1* below).
 It might make more sense for metric values persisted to butler data repositories to be saved as a dataset that does not have this state, and for the system that exports it to SQuaSH to combine the dataset content with the data ID and ``RUN`` collection from the ``Registry``.

 - *[REC-MET-005] Even if effort for implementation is not available in construction, we should develop a conceptual design for structured, semantically rich storage of metrics in the Butler.*

-We currently save metric measurements as individual JSON files, which is convenient for upload to SQuaSH but inconvenient for querying metric values via the butler.
+We currently save metric measurements as individual YAML files, which is convenient for upload to SQuaSH but inconvenient for querying metric values via the butler.
+We are in the midst of a transition to a format that stores multiple metric measurements in a single JSON dataset, which is much more efficient but no better for queries.
 It also precludes using thresholds on metric values at criteria in ``QuantumGraph`` generation.
 A custom ``Datastore`` backed by by either the ``Registry`` "opaque table" system or SQuaSH itself (along with ``Registry`` query system extensions) would make butler queries against metrics much more convenient and efficient.
-:cite:`DMTN-203` will provide more detail on this subject.
+:cite:`DMTN-203` will again provide more detail on this subject.
 This will be easier if we can normalize the content in metric datasets with what is in the ``Registry`` and generally make them smaller and more consistent, in essence unifying the ``lsst.verify`` data model with the butler one:

 - Each ``lsst.verify.Metric`` can be mapped directly to a butler dataset type, so there should be no need for a metric measurement to store its ``Metric`` internally.